FrenchBully/mytutorials/auth-tutorial.md

 ##9.
 Configure routes.rb
 In Editor

-	delete get “users/new” (generated from previous step) add get ‘/signup’ => ‘users#new', as: :signup
+	delete get "users/new" (generated from previous step) add get '/signup' => 'users#new', as: :signup

 	if you check your localhost:3000/signup in browser at this point you’ll see 	output below
 >